 ARC was provided by NetGalley and Kodansha Comics in exchange for an honest review.

-This review is being published after the release date (October 20th, 2020)
+This review is being published before the release date (October 13th, 2020)

 The quotes above were taken from an ARC and are subject to change upon publication.

 2 thoughts on “Blue Period, Vol 1 by Tsubasa Yamaguchi”

 I’ve been getting back into manga recently and I’m planning on checking out new series like Blue Period!
 Hoping to read it soon, the artwork looks amazing.
 Lovely review! 😁💞

 I can’t wait to hear your thoughts on it!